hamdyt/apig-kinesis/README.md

 This simple web app will allow for ingesting data into Kinesis Data Stream using REST API calls via the Amazon API Gateway.
 The client will also read data inserted into DynamoDB and display the results.
 To test the integration please enter the following
-1. The Kinesis Data Stream name: SoccerPlayersStream
+-	The Kinesis Data Stream name: SoccerPlayersStream
-2. In the Partition Key field enter any key of type string (i.e. Key001)
+-	In the Partition Key field enter any key of type string (i.e. Key001)
-3. In the Data field enter any sample data (i.e. Hello World)
+-	In the Data field enter any sample data (i.e. Hello World)
-4. Click the Publish button.
+-	Click the Publish button.
 This will insert the data into Kinesis Data Streams
-5. In the section entitled - Get Records from Kinesis- Click on the Read button.
+-	In the section entitled - Get Records from Kinesis- Click on the Read button.
 You should see the partition key and the data text you entered along with the creation time.
 This data is being retrieved from DynamoDB table.

 # Clean Up
+Delete the stack by issuing the following command `aws cloudformation delete-stack --stack-name STACK_NAME`